LibertyGlobal/memcr/README.md

   -d --dir              dir where memory dump is stored (defaults to /tmp) -S --parasite-socket-dir      dir where socket to communicate with parasite is created
+        (abstract socket will be used if no path specified) -G --parasite-socket-gid     group ID for parasite UNIX domain socket file, valid only for if --parasite-socket-dir provided,
+                               note: the group ID provided need to be common for: the user running memcr daemon and the user running suspended process
-        (abstract socket will be used if no path specified) -N --parasite-socket-netns    use network namespace of parasite when connecting to socket (useful if parasite is running in a container with netns) -l --listen           work as a service waiting for requests on a socket -l PORT: TCP port number to listen for requests on -l PATH: filesystem path for UNIX domain socket file (will be created) -n --no-wait          no wait for key press
+  -N --parasite-socket-netns    use network namespace of parasite when connecting to socket
+        (useful if parasite is running in a container with netns) -l --listen           work as a service waiting for requests on a socket -l PORT: TCP port number to listen for requests on -l PATH: filesystem path for UNIX domain socket file (will be created) -g --listen-gid       group ID for listen UNIX domain socket file, valid only in service mode for UNIX domain socket -n --no-wait          no wait for key press
   -m --proc-mem         get pages from /proc/pid/mem -f --rss-file         include file mapped memory